GStreamer/gstreamer/markdown/design/scheduling.md

 *
-    * **`_SEEKABLE`**: the offset of a pull operation can be specified, if this flag is false, the offset should be -1,
+    * **`_SEEKABLE`**: the offset of a pull operation can be specified, if this flag is false, the offset should be -1.

-    * **` _SEQUENTIAL`**: suggest sequential access to the data.
-If`` _SEEKABLE`` is
-    specified, seeks are allowed but should be avoided.
+    * **`_SEQUENTIAL`**: suggest sequential access to the data.
+If `_SEEKABLE` is specified, seeks are allowed but should be avoided.
 This is common for network streams.

     * **`_BANDWIDTH_LIMITED`**: suggest the element supports buffering data for downstream to cope with bandwidth limitations.
-If this flag is on the downstream element might ask for more data than necessary for normal playback.
+If this flag is on, the downstream element might ask for more data than necessary for normal playback.
 This use-case is interesting for on-disk buffering scenarios for instance.
 Seek operations might be slow as well so downstream elements should take this into consideration.

 * (out) **`minsize`**: `G_TYPE_INT` (default 1): the suggested minimum size of pull requests
 * (out) **`maxsize`**: `G_TYPE_INT` (default -1, unlimited): the suggested maximum size of pull requests